FRRouting/frr/doc/user/ospf6d.rst

 OSPFv3 operational state and a subset of OSPFv3 configuration are exposed through the standard :rfc:`9129` ``ietf-ospf`` YANG model.
-The OSPFv3 instance itself remains owned by the legacy ``router ospf6`` CLI, but per-area, per-interface and per-instance configuration leaves are routed through the mgmtd northbound and can be read, set, and committed through NETCONF / RESTCONF / ``vtysh``'s ``mgmt`` subcommands as well as the legacy CLI.
+The OSPFv3 instance can be created either by the legacy ``router ospf6`` CLI or by creating the RFC 9129 ``control-plane-protocol`` entry through mgmtd.
+Converted per-area, per-interface and per-instance configuration leaves are routed through the mgmtd northbound and can be read, set, and committed through NETCONF / RESTCONF / ``vtysh``'s ``mgmt`` subcommands as well as the legacy CLI.

 The supported set mirrors the OSPFv2 side documented in :ref:`ospfv2`, with two v3-specific constraints: